Child sexual exploitation is, to a great extent, a hidden problem.

 If you have concerns that a young person may be ‘at risk’ of CSE, you will need to complete the West Yorkshire CSE Risk Assessment – Feb 16

-Please read the West Yorkshire CSE Risk Assessment Practice Guidance – Feb 2016 which will help you to complete the form.
+Please read the West Yorkshire CSE Risk Assessment Practice Guidance – Feb 2016 and refer to this CSE good practice example which will help you to complete the form.

 If you have information that may assist the police, please complete this CSE information report Feb 2016